Blended learning with a 1-day Motivational Interviewing Clinic

 People Change (Third edition, 2013).
 It prepares practitioners to implement the four-process model in diverse

-This course is appropriate for health care providers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.
+This course is appropriate for health care practitioners, allied health care and peer support workers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

 Upon successful completion of this course participants will be able to: